 - Shipping.
 Shipping is the main factor in maintaining good relationships with customers.
 The ultimate goal of any warehouse is to achieve a perfect shipping schedule and optimize the product travel time.
 Hence, data on shipment and delivery time becomes a valuable part of operational analytics.

 Top 5 smart warehouse technologies

 There is no doubt that automated warehousing systems are here to stay and they are still evolving and acquiring new functionalities.
-Here are some of the leading smart warehouse technologies that are taking over the industries.
+Here is a short video and list of some of the leading smart warehouse technologies that are taking over the industries.

 1. Internet of Things

 The Internet of Things is probably the most commonly used smart warehouse technology, especially after COVID brought new labor and automation challenges into this industry.
 IoT in warehouse automation is used to perform multiple tasks.
 It goes beyond controlling individual processes and allows the creation of a unified system with synchronized data.
 The technology comes in various forms and prices.
 It can be as simple as sensors or tags installed on movable parts of the warehouse to collect performance data.
 They provide valuable information on vulnerabilities of operations and prevent mistakes and theft.